srijanraj/hello-world/README.md

 # hello-world
 Its a tradition to start something new with hello world in computer science.
+I am a student of Computer Science Branch.